- First Nations cultures

 Aboriginal and Torres Strait Islander languages are storehouses of cultural knowledge and tradition, but sadly these languages are endangered to the point that many of them may disappear in the next few decades.
 In Queensland, over 100 Aboriginal and Torres Strait Islander languages and dialects were once spoken.
 Today around 50 of these remain spoken (in varying degrees), with less than 20 being used as first languages.

 Language is intrinsically linked to Indigenous peoples’ way of life, cultures and identities.
 The use and expression of language brings meaning to cultural heritage and articulates the intricate relationships between Indigenous peoples and their connection to their land and community.
-In 2019 State Library celebrated the United Nations' International Year of Indigenous Languages and we look forward to building on this legacy during the International Decade of Indigenous Languages 2022-32.
+In 2019 State Library celebrated the United Nations' International Year of Indigenous Languagesopen_in_new and we look forward to building on this legacy during the International Decade of Indigenous Languages 2022-32.